Sarkozy courts French right with immigration pledge

 Sarkozy appeared to court Le Pen's supporters by echoing remarks from his hardline Interior Minister Claude Gueant on Saturday rejecting "multiculturalism" and suggesting school canteens should not serve halal meat.

-"Let's recognise everyone's right to know what they're eating, halal or not.
+"Let's recognize everyone's right to know what they're eating, halal or not.
 I'd like to see, therefore, the ticketing of meat according to its method of slaughter," Sarkozy said.

 "We have to consider our holidays, the church and cathedral towers in our villages and towns, our eating habits, our morality, as aspects of our civilisation not just our religion: the civilisation of the French Republic."